Canon 6D Mark II vs Ricoh GR III

 Travel and landscape photographers will find it useful that the 6D Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 Both the 6D Mark II and the GR III are recent models that are part of the current product line-up.
 The 6D Mark II replaced the earlier Canon 6D, while the GR III followed on from the Ricoh GR II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Ricoh websites.
+Further information on the features and operation of the 6D Mark II and GR III can be found, respectively, in the Canon 6D Mark II Manual (free pdf) or the online Ricoh GR III Manual.

 So what conclusions can be drawn?
 Is the Canon 6D Mark II better than the Ricoh GR III or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.